- Building Approvals

 Professional Certification Group will check your application against the Development Consent as well as the Building Code of Australia and if compliant, issue you with a Construction Certificate as your approval to build the structure.

-You will still need to appoint a PCA to have all Critical Stage Inspections carried out and at the end of construction; Professional Certification Group if acting as the PCA will inspect the building before issuing an Occupancy Certificate.
+You will still need to appoint a Principal Certifier to have all Critical Stage Inspections carried out and at the end of construction; Professional Certification Group if acting as the Principal Certifier will inspect the building before issuing an Occupancy Certificate.

-Unless the work is Exempt or Complying Development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008, you will require a Development Consent.
+Unless the work is Exempt or Complying Development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008, you will require a Development Consent (DC).

 If you need assistance preparing an application for Development Consent, please contact your local Council or a consultant town planner.